cloudflare/cloudflare-docs/content/magic-wan/configuration/connector/configure-virtual-connector.md

 ## 1. Obtain the Virtual Connector image

 Contact your account team at Cloudflare to obtain the Virtual Connector [OVA package](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.vm_admin.doc/GUID-AE61948B-C2EE-436E-BAFB-3C7209088552.html) and license keys.
+The OVA image includes the files required to install and configure the virtual machine (VM) for Virtual Connector with the appropriate settings.

 This image can be deployed multiple times to create several instances of a Virtual Connector, in different locations or on the same ESXi host.

 You will consume one license key for each instance created.
 For example, if you want to deploy 10 Virtual Connectors you should request 10 license keys, and your account team will create 10 Connector instances in your Cloudflare dashboard.